marcojakob/code.makery.ch/collections/library/hello-dart-en-part1.md

 ## `index.html` and the `main()` Function

 As we let our programs run in a web browser, we always need an `html` file.
-In `index.html` you will find an instruction for the browser to load the `my_player.dart` script.
-For the browser to know where the Dart program starts, a `main()` function is needed.
+In `index.html` you will find an declaration for the browser to load the `my_player.dart` script.
+For the browser to know where this Dart program starts, a `main()` function is needed.

 At the bottom of the Dart file you will find the `main()` function.
-Each Dart program must have  shall include the `main ()` function have as an entry point exactly.
+Each Dart program must have exactly one `main()` function as entry point.

-Zuunterst in der Dart-Datei finden Sie die `main()`-Funktion.
-Jedes Dart-Programm muss genau eine `main()`-Funktion als Einstiegspunkt haben.

-In unserer `main()`-Funktion rufen wir die Funktion `createWorld(...)` auf.
-Diese Funktion ist Teil von `Hello Dart` und zeichnet die ganze Welt mit dem Spieler und den Feldern.
-Sobald alles parat ist wird automatisch unsere `start()`-Funktion aufgerufen und der Spieler beginnt sich zu bewegen.

-## Welt gestalten

-Die Szenarien von `Hello Dart` beinhalten zusätzliche Grafiken, die Sie nach Ihren Vorlieben einschalten können.
+In our `main()`, we call the `createWorld(...)` function.
+This function is part of `Hello Dart` and builds the whole world with the player and the fields.
+As soon as everything is ready, our `start()` function is automatically called and the player starts to move.

+## Design the World

+The scenarios of `Hello Dart` include additional graphics that you can turn on if you want.

 ![Catgirl](/assets/library/hello-dart/part1/catgirl.png)

-#### <i class="fa fa-rocket mg-t"></i> AUFGABE 1.02: World Design
+#### <i class="fa fa-rocket mg-t"></i> TASK 1.02: World Design

-Ändern Sie die `main()`-Funktion wie folgt ab:
+Change the `main()` function as follows:

 <pre class="prettyprint lang-dart">
 main() {